 A complete introduction to tags in Studio 5000 Logix Designer

-In this post, I’m going to circle back and explain the basics of tags in Studio 5000 Logix Designer.
-By the end of the post, you will understand:
+In this post, I'll explain what tags are in Studio 5000 Logix Designer.
+By the end, you'll understand:

-A tag is a logical name for an area in the controller’s memory.
-When you are programming a PLC, you use tags to write data to and read data from the controller’s memory.
+A tag is a logical name for an area in the controller's memory.
+When you're programming a PLC, you use tags to write data to and read data from the controller's memory.

 In Studio 5000 Logix Designer, you have to declare a tag before you can use it.
 A tag has two mandatory attributes: